lcodeca/SUMOActivityGen/docs/HOWTO.md

 ### Libraries

-To use this software the following Python 3 libraries are required:
+To use this software the Python 3 libraries listed in requirements.txt are required.

-* `pip3 install tqdm pyproj numpy shapely matplotlib rtree folium`

-To use `rtree`, `libspatialindex-dev` (linux) or `spatialindex` (macOS) is required to be installed.
+To use `python3-rtree`, `libspatialindex-dev` (linux) or `spatialindex` (macOS) is required to be installed.

 ### Eclipse SUMO